TurboWarp/docs/docs/website/unshared-projects.md

 :::info
 Disregard any earlier version of this section you have seen as it may have been misleading -- specifically anything with "May 7" as the date.

-Remain civil and put down your pitchforks until we actually know what's happening.
+Engage in good faith and put down your pitchforks until we actually know what's happening.
 We know that some earlier versions of this document used some pretty scary phrasing and were definitely part of the problem.
 We apologize for that.

-Engage in good faith.
-The Scratch Team is made of real people and there are a lot of very valid reasons to make unshared projects more secure.
-Don't pretend that no one has had their project stolen because they didn't know that unshared projects aren't actually private.
 :::

 We want to make it clear: We know very little solid information about what's going to change.
 We can only speculate based on a couple bits of published code changes.

-Scratch is changing how project loading works and it looks like downloading an project will use a token that only the author of the project can access when the project is unshared.
+Scratch is changing how project loading works and it looks like downloading a project will use a token that only the author of the project can access when the project is unshared.
 It's likely that without that token, the project can't be downloaded.
 If that's the case, it would make it impossible to load an unshared project in TurboWarp just by knowing its ID/URL, including your own projects.
 However, we think there *might* be a way to make unshared projects still load in third-party sites, but the author of the project would have to do some very complex, convoluted, and dangerous steps and the end result wouldn't be guaranteed to be reliable.
 We can't promise that we would implement such a solution even if it is technically possible.

 It's also possible (but admittedly, unlikely) that this token is used for some other feature and that nothing is changing about loading unshared project.

 We also don't know when or even *if* the changes will be implemented.
 Scratch has not given a timeline.
 It could be next week, next month, next year, or never for all we know.
 We can say with some certainty that nothing will be changing in the next few days and probably not the next week either.
 You can keep doing what you're doing for now, but be aware that your workflow may be forced to change eventually.

+There are a lot of very valid reasons to make unshared projects more secure.
+Don't pretend that no one has had their project stolen because they didn't know that unshared projects aren't actually private.

 Regardless of the change, you are always be able to use the File > Save to your computer and File > Load from your computer options to manually load projects without sharing them on Scratch.
 Most third-party Scratch tools have an option to load these files instead of a project ID/URL.
 This is actually a better way to do it in many cases because the project should load faster as it won't have to download the assets again.